symfony/symfony-docs/performance.rst

         }
     }

-If the request calls this service during its execution, you'll see a new event called ``export-data`` in the Symfony profiler.
+If the request calls this service during its execution, you will see a new event called ``export-data`` in the Symfony profiler.

-The ``start()``, ``stop()`` and ``getEvent()`` methods return a :class:`Symfony\\Component\\Stopwatch\\StopwatchEvent` object that provides information about the current event, even while it's still running.
+The ``start()``, ``stop()`` and ``getEvent()`` methods return a :class:`Symfony\\Component\\Stopwatch\\StopwatchEvent` object that provides information about the current event, even while it is still running.
 This object can be converted to a string for a quick summary::

     // ...